+2.13.
 Stage 2 - Formal complaints

-Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via Ms R Green.
-This may be done in person or in writing (preferably on the Complaint Form).
+This stage should only be used where Stage 1 has not resolved the complaint.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher), via the school office.
+This may be done in person or in writing (preferably on the Complaint Form, provided as an Appendix to this document).

-The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.